Gideon Mace

-Gideon Mace is a fictional villain appearing in American comic books published by Marvel Comics.
+Gideon Mace is a villain appearing in American comic books published by Marvel Comics.

 Fictional character biography

-Colonel Gideon Mace led his men on an unauthorized assault against an enemy village, during which a mine destroyed his right hand.
+Gideon Mace is a colonel who led his men on an unauthorized assault against an enemy village, during which a mine destroyed his right hand.
 He was dishonorably discharged on the orders of General William Westmoreland for insubordination, mental incompetence, and suspicion of combat activity independent of orders.
-Mace replaced his lost hand with a spiked mace, and formed a private army by recruiting ex-soldiers loyal to him.
-Needing financing, he arranged Operation Overpower by enlisting disgruntled veterans, telling them that they would paralyze Manhattan for a day by seizing control of strategic points throughout the city.
-Mace secretly intended them to be decoys, diverting police away from Wall Street while his elite troops looted it.
-When one veteran, Owen Ridgely, learned of Mace's true goals, he sought help from Luke Cage, Hero for Hire, but Ridgely was murdered by Mace's men.
-Luke Cage found and attacked Mace's base, and when Mace fled in a helicopter, Cage caused it to crash into the Hudson River.
-Gideon then established Security City, an isolated planned community where paranoid ultra-conservatives could live away from the rest of America.
-Mace trained the residents to follow him unconditionally and ultimately to become his personal army.
-Luke Cage and his friend "DW" Griffith arrived and defeated him when DW covertly rewired a sound system, allowing the townspeople to hear Mace's plans.
+Mace replaced his lost hand with a spiked mace and formed a private army by recruiting ex-soldiers loyal to him.

+Needing financing, Mace enlists enlisted disgruntled veterans, telling them that they will take control of Manhattan by seizing strategic points.
+Mace secretly intends the veterans to be decoys, diverting police away from Wall Street while his troops loot it.
+When one veteran, Owen Ridgely, learns of Mace's true goals, he seeks help from Luke Cage, but is murdered by Mace's men.
+Cage proceeds to locate and attack Mace's base.
+When Mace flees in a helicopter, Cage causes him to crash into the Hudson River.

+Mace survives and establishes Security City, an isolated planned community where paranoid ultra-conservatives can live away from society.
+Mace trains the city's residents to follow him unconditionally and serve as his personal army.
+Luke Cage and his friend David Griffith arrive and expose Mace's plans.

-Mace later learned the U.S. Army had lost a cobalt bomb in Bermuda, and plotted to bluff the authorities into handing over Chicago to him by claiming he had recovered the weapon and would detonate it.
-Cage worked with Burgandy—a former agent of Mace's who turned against him after learning her husband had died in Mace's unauthorized mission—to expose Mace's plans.
-Mace next convinced illicit organizations, such as the Maggia and Halwani Freedom Front, to fund him in targeting and murdering costumed heroes.
-He chose the White Tiger (Hector Ayala) as his first target, murdering most of Ayala's immediate family to lure the hero into his trap and shoot him.
-Mace's men dumped Ayala out of a speeding car outside the Daily Bugle offices, in front of photographer Peter Parker, secretly Spider-Man and a friend of Ayala's.
-Spider-Man found Mace in a National Guard armory plotting further to slay Hawkeye, Cage and other heroes.
-Spider-Man overpowered Mace, who ordered his guards to shoot anyway; Spider-Man avoided multiple shots which hit Mace, and he rushed Mace to a hospital.
+Mace convinces several illicit organizations, such as the Maggia and Halwani Freedom Front, to fund him in targeting and murdering superheroes.
+He chooses White Tiger (Hector Ayala) as his first target, murdering most of Ayala's immediate family to lure him into his trap and shoot him.
+Mace's men dump Ayala outside the Daily Bugle, which Peter Parker witnesses.
+As Spider-Man, Peter overpowers Mace, who orders his guards to shoot regardless.
+Spider-Man avoids the shots, with Mace being hit instead and hospitalized.

-Gideon Mace was killed by a mysterious creature, which tore out his heart.
-The creature began growing a new body for Mace using his heart.
+Gideon Mace is killed by a mysterious creature, who tears out his heart.
+The creature begins growing a new body for Mace using his heart.
+However, Mace's body is destroyed once more, leaving only his heart intact.